rodrigo-orlandini/trillo/README.md

 ### Related Projects

-This project was built during a CSS course and it is the first one of three:
+This project was built during a CSS course and it is the second one of three:

 - [Natours](https://github.com/rodrigo-orlandini/natours)
 - **Trillo**